james-prior/hapi/docs/README-Top.md

 The second is the delay() function.
 As these devices may be used with LiPo batteries, we want the code to be electron efficient.
 Arduino has a simple timer e.g. http://playground.arduino.cc/Code/SimpleTimer which does not use sleep mode.
-Other libraries are available that do sue sleep mode e.g. https://github.com/n0m1/Sleep_n0m1 .
+Other libraries are available that do use sleep mode e.g. https://github.com/n0m1/Sleep_n0m1 .
 However, I have not yet had the time to verify that they work across mega2560, ESP8266 and ESP32.